Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Conclusions

 \section{Conclusions}

-In this work, a novel input-output relationship for ISAC OTFS with reduced CP is derived, accounting for fractional channel parameters.
-The DD channel effects are represented through a unitary matrix, enabling simple correlation-based channel estimation using matched filtering.
-A novel channel estimation algorithm leveraging this unitary property is proposed to achieve disjoint DD estimation.
-To further enhance performance, a FNN-based architecture is introduced to estimate the number of propagation paths, overcoming the limitations of conventional stopping criteria.
-Simulation results demonstrate that the proposed FNN-aided correlation-based approach achieves accurate channel estimation and bit error rate performance comparable to the ideal case with perfect CSI knowledge.
-Sensing performance is evaluated by computing the RMSE, and the results show that increasing the number of hierarchical levels allows performance close to the CRLB to be achieved.
-Therefore, disjoint estimation allows low-complexity estimation without degrading performance.
-Furthermore, by exploiting the unitary property of the DD parameter matrix, a reduced-complexity IMFC algorithm is developed for channel equalization.
-This approach achieves bit error rate performance comparable to that of the conventional LMMSE equalizer but with significantly lower complexity.
+In this work, the \gls{DD} input-output relationship for \gls{OTFS}-\gls{ISAC} with \gls{RCP} is formulated by establishing an exact algebraic decoupling of fractional channel parameters.
+This structural separation enables a low-complexity, disjoint \gls{DD} estimation that operates completely free from any asymptotic approximations, or restrictive assumptions on the transmitted \gls{DD} signal.
+The \gls{DD} channel effects are represented through a unitary sparse matrix, enabling simple correlation-based channel estimation using matched filtering.
+To further enhance performance, a \gls{FNN}-based architecture is introduced to estimate the number of propagation paths, overcoming the limitations of conventional stopping criteria and enhancing performance under low \gls{SNR} conditions.
+Simulation results demonstrate that the proposed \gls{FNN}-aided correlation-based approach achieves accurate channel estimation and \gls{BER} performance comparable to the ideal case with perfect \gls{CSI} knowledge.
+Sensing performance is evaluated by computing the \gls{RMSE}, and the results show that increasing the number of hierarchical levels allows performance close to the \gls{CRLB} to be achieved.
+Therefore, disjoint estimation allows reducing complexity without degrading performance, compared to joint estimation algorithms.
+Furthermore, by exploiting the sparsity of the \gls{DD} parameter matrix, a reduced-complexity equalizer based on Landweber method, called \gls{IMFC} algorithm, is proposed for channel equalization.
+This approach achieves \gls{BER} performance comparable to that of the conventional \gls{LMMSE} equalizer but with significantly lower complexity.